victornava/markdown-ruby/notebook.md

     [{ tag: 'h1' , content: 'Heading 1' }]

-that that worded, except that we should markdown strips spaces before words.
+that worked, except that we should markdown strips spaces before words.
 But should we do this at the parse level, or should be process the content in the generator?

 It's seems easy to do it here, so let's go ahead.